xqx17/PreGA/README.md

 This repository contains the artifact for **PreGA**, a pre-filtering group authentication framework for defending IoT edge systems against asymmetric denial-of-service (ADoS) attacks.
 It includes the Adaptive Time-Window Bloom Filter (ATWBF), PreGA protocol code, Verilog accelerator code, embedded benchmark code, real-world attack-test scripts, and demo videos.

-This README is written for ACM CCS artifact evaluation.
-It separates directly executable checks from experiments that require the physical testbed used in the paper.

 ## 1. Overview